 With my wife Christa at New Harbor, Block Island, 2012.
 Photo taken by a beautiful young French girl off one of the other yachts.
 Thus my especially strenuous smile.

-I'm the founder and Managing Director of New Street Communications, LLC, a publishing firm focused on digital, POD and audio editions.
+I'm the founder and managing director of New Street Communications, LLC, a small publishing firm focused on digital, POD and audio editions.
 We have two subsidiary imprints: New Street Nautical Audio and Dark Hall Press.

-This is the 33rd year of my career in publishing, including seven years as Director of Computer Publishing Programs for MBCI/Macmillan Publishing (later called Newbridge Communications and now a part of the Bookspan/Book of the Month Club group of companies).
+This is the 35th year of my carrer in publishing, including seven years as Director of Computer Publishing Programs for MBCI/Macmillan Publishing (later called Newbridge Communications and now a part of the Bookspan/Book of the Month Club group of companies).
 Early in my career I did stints with Wiley, St. Martin's Press, and a few other establishments.

-I've been active in the Hudson River Sloop Clearwater (former member of the board), the Electronic Frontier Foundation and other orgs.
+I've been active with the Hudson River Sloop Clearwater (former member of the board), the Electronic Frontier Foundation and other orgs.
 I am a founding/charter member of the Long Now Foundation.
 I've likewise done some non-profit boards (mostly related to environmental matters) in my adopted home state of Rhode Island.

 Nut for sailing, especially classic wooden boats.

-Terrain: I and my family live in southern coastal Rhode Island, near Newport, where we've been since mid-1994 and where we raised our kids.
+Terrain: I and my wife live in southern coastal Rhode Island, near Newport, where we've been since mid-1994 and where we raised our kids.
 Before that we were in the New York City metro area.
 I received my secondary education at the State University of New York, New Paltz, in the northern Hudson Valley, where I lived for quite a while (Woodstock area) and still have a great many friends.
 I was raised on Long Island.